-In 2019, the Compensation Committee did not implement ownership guidelines that require executive officers to maintain a specific ownership stake in the Company.
-However, our executives are encouraged to maintain an investment in our common stock equal to three to five times their base salary to further align our executives' interests with those of our shareholders.
+During 2020, the Compensation Committee periodically reviewed the ownership stake that each executive officer had in the Company.
+The Company's ownership guidelines encourage executives to build and maintain an investment in our common stock equal to three to five times their base salary to further align our executives' interests with those of our shareholders.